hotwired-laravel/turbo-laravel/README.md

 }
 ```

-You can return a model, an array or a collection of models, or an array or a collection of _Channels_, giving you full control over where you want the broadcasting to be sent to.
+You can return a model, an array or a collection of models, or an array or a collection of broadcasting _Channels_, giving you full control on where you want the broadcasting to be sent to.
+The same partial conventions apply here as well (for namings and data provided, including the `resources/views/{resource}/turbo/` folder).

-The same partial conventions apply here too.
-If a broadcast was triggered by a comment that was recently created, it will look for a `resources/views/comments/turbo/created_stream.blade.php` view, if that doesn't exist, it will expect a partial at `resources/views/comments/_comment.blade.php` to be there.
-You can also override the partial name in the same way we already covered adding a `hotwirePartialName` method to your `Comment` model.

 If you want to broadcast all changes of a model (created, updated, and deleted events), we provide a trait named `Tonysm\TurboLaravel\Models\Broadcasts` that you can use in your model.
 Something like: